-Gravity will operate in conjunction with the telescope tip-tilt sensor STRAP on the ATs.
-STRAP 's limiting magnitude in V=11.0.
-Details on STRAP can be found in the VLTI user manual.
+With the ATs, GRAVITY operates in conjunction with the New Adaptive Optics Module for Interferometry, NAOMI.
+Its limiting magnitude is $V \sim 12.0^m$ .
+Details on NAOMI can also be found in the VLTI user manual.

-Gravity is not foreseen to operate with 3 telescopes and indeed is not adapted to handle this.
+GRAVITY is not foreseen to operate with 3 telescopes or less.